NetrisTV/ws-scrcpy/README.md

 ## Security warning
 Be advised and keep in mind:
-* There is no encryption between browser and node.js server (plain HTTP).
+* There is no encryption between browser and node.js server (you can [configure](#run-configuration) HTTPS).
-* There is no encryption between browser and WebSocket server (plain WS).
+* There is no encryption between browser and WebSocket server on android device.
 * There is no authorization on any level.
-* The modified version of scrcpy with integrated WebSocket server is listening for connections on all network interfaces.
+* The modified version of scrcpy with integrated WebSocket server is listening for connections on all network interfaces (see [custom build](#custom-build)).
 * The modified version of scrcpy will keep running after the last client disconnected.